Table of Contents

 Good organization and daily hygiene are of paramount importance for our mental and physical health.

 Stockpiling useful supplies is decisive for survival when medicines and health care structures become scarce or disappear.

-A simple cut that is not properly treated can turn into an infection and then sepsis and death.
+A simple cut not properly treated can turn into an infection and then sepsis and death.

-Improper storage of waste or excrement can contaminate water and lead to an epidemic, which in turn will cause other disasters.
+Improper storage of waste or excrement can contaminate water and lead to an epidemic which will cause other disasters.

 Our modern environment seems to us reliable, civilized and protected from the problems of countries like Liberia or Haiti, but the reality is quite different.

 Only a few weeks of chaos separate us from their fate.
 And if they are used to acting to survive, this is not the case for the population of a country like the US.